hlfshell/arkaine/README.md

 - 🤖 **Agents** - Agents are tools that use LLMS.
 Different kinds of agents can call other tools, which might be agents themselves!
     -  **IterativeAgents** - IterativeAgents are multi-shot agents that can repeatedly call an LLM to try and perform its task, where the agent can identify when it is complete with its task.
     - &#129520; **BackendAgents** - BackendAgents are agents that utilize a **Backend** to perform its task.
+    - 💬 **Chats** - Chats are agents that interact with a user over a prolonged interaction in some way, and can be pair with tools, backends, and other agents.
 -  **Backends** - Backends are systems that empower an LLM to utilize tools and detect when it is finished with its task.
 You probably won't need to worry about them!
 - 📦 **Connectors** - Connectors are systems that can trigger your agents in a configurable manner.
 Want a web server for your agents?
 Or want your agent firing off every hour? arkaine has you covered.
 - **Context** - Context provides thread-safe state across tools.
 No matter how complicated your workflow gets by plugging agents into agents, contexts will keep track of everything.